 Propagating Prairie Smoke

 Prairie smoke often self-seeds and spreads underground.
 So it might do all the propagating work for you.
-But if you'd like to plant it in another location, you can propagate by division.
-Besides providing you with new plants, division also can help to renew a mature plant's vigor.
+But if you'd like to plant it in another location, you can propagate it by division.
+Besides providing you with new plants, the division also can help to renew a mature plant's vigor.
 Here is how it's done: